 David Grayson Shinkle was born and raised in Winchester, Virginia.
 He is of German, Jewish and Native American decent.
 Having been born with a cleft lip and palate facial deformity and twenty-four subsequent corrective surgeries, David has had the precious opportunity to face many trials and overcome these trials through God's strength.

-David is a Liberty University Alumni, having received his bachelors in Visual Communication Arts.
+David is a Liberty University alumni, having received his Bachelor of Visual Communication Arts.
 He is the former Executive Chief of staff of TrueLife.org ministries and works as both a marketing specialist and Office Manager for the Center for Multicultural Enrichment.

 “As Christians, we must take seriously the responsibility to communicate Christ in the language of the people who need receive Him.
 Imagery as communication is, perhaps, the most universal of languages; and we are a part of the most media saturated generation who has ever lived.
 In order to be all things to all men, we must be skilled in the art of visual messaging.
 I’ve come to work at the Center for Multicultural Enrichment to design graphics to that same end.”